azavea/raster-vision/docs/api.rst

 .. module:: rastervision

-This part of the documentation lists the full API reference of public classes and functions.

-.. note:: This documentation is not exhaustive, but covers most of the public API that is important to typical Raster Vision usage.
+This API documentation is not exhaustive, but covers most of the public API that is important to typical Raster Vision usage.

 ExperimentConfigBuilder
 -----------------------